KirolosMagdyGirgs/CAF-U17-U20-STATS/README.md

 ## 🧰 Features

 - 🔎 Select any **player** and **team** from the competition.
+- 📋 **Full Competition Stats Table** for all players—ideal for scouting, analysis, and reporting.
 - 🗺️ Choose from a variety of interactive **visual pitch maps**:
   - ✅ **Passes Received Map**
   - ⚡ **Dribbles Map**